Archibald S. Alexander: Early life

 Alexander was born in New York City on October 28, 1906.
 He was the son of Archibald Stevens Alexander (1880–1912) and Helen Tracy (née Barney) Alexander (1882–1922).
 From his mother's second marriage to Frederic Newell Watriss, he had a younger half-brother, James Barney Watriss, a horse breeder and aviator.

 Through his father, he was a great-grandson of John Stevens, who developed early versions of a screw-propelled steamboat and steam locomotive, and a great-grandson of John Stevens, a delegate in 1784 to the Continental Congress.
 Through his mother, he was a grandson of Lily (née Whitney) Barney (sister of William Collins Whitney) and Charles T. Barney, the former president of the Knickerbocker Trust Company, and great-grandson of Ashbel H. Barney, president of Wells Fargo & Company and Brig.-Gen. James Scollay Whitney, president of the Metropolitan Steamship Company.

-Alexander received a B.A. degree from Princeton University (1928) and an LL.B. from Harvard Law School (1931).
+Alexander received a B.A. degree from Princeton University (1928), where he competed in crew, and an LL.B. from Harvard Law School (1931).